Accommodations For ADHD Students, K-12 In The Classroom

 Covers the interrelationship of IDEA and section 504, protected students, evaluation, placement,

 about the physical environment of the classroom for children

 with Attention Deficit Disorder.

-Helping the Student with ADHD in the Classroom Strategies
+Helping the Student with ADHD in the Classroom Strategies for Teachers

 by Stephen E. Brock, NCSP & Lodi (CA) Unified School District.